 Directory services are a critical military component, used for tactical and strategic systems.
-Military directories, specified by ACP 133, are used to provide information services, support of military messaging, and as supporting infrastructure for other applications such as PKI (Public Key Infrastructure).
+Military directories, standardized in ACP 133, are used to provide information services, support of military messaging, and as supporting infrastructure for other applications such as PKI (Public Key Infrastructure).

 Military Directory Architecture

 A military directory, as illustrated below is provided by a number of directory servers.
 A key goal of a military directory is that the data needed by a client will be in its local directory server and replication of data between servers achieves this.
 This means that a client is only dependent on the local directory server and not on external network access.
 This provides high resilience and survivability.

 A military directory supports a range of applications, including direct user access (e.g., white pages service), application by desktop applications (e.g., mail clients) and access by applications (e.g., military messaging servers).
 Access to a military directory usually uses the LDAP (Lightweight Directory Access Protocol).
 Other protocols for a military directory are specified by ACP 133 and discussed below.

 There is a requirement to administer data in the military directory, and security is critical to both data and directory administration.

-Directory data is shared with partners, so the replication model of a military directory extends to support partner directories.
+Directory data is shared with partners (cross domain), so the replication model of a military directory extends to support partner directories.
 Data should not be changed between directories – consistent naming is important to enable communication and essential for secure applications relying on digital signatures.
 Only selected data is replicated externally, to save resource and to share information on a "need to know" basis.

 What Isode Provides